Topl/BramblSc-docs/docs/Modules/Query/brambl_query.md

 #### Description

 Retrieve transactions that are included in the named index.
-If the `keys` parameter is supplied, then only transactions whose index records match the specified key values will be included in the result.
+If the `keys` parameter is supplied, then only transactions whose index records match the specified key values are included in the result.

 #### Parameters